DanielLowry/cursor_usage_tracker/ACCEPTANCE.md

 - [ ] `/api/healthz` responds OK when app is running; worker heartbeat visible in logs/metrics.

 ## Testing & Resilience
-- [ ] Unit tests pass for normalization and change detection (projection tests pending) (vitest).
+- [ ] Unit tests pass for CSV normalization and change detection (projection tests pending) (vitest).
-- [ ] Sample network JSON fixtures parse correctly (DOM parser pending).
+- [ ] Sample CSV fixtures parse correctly.
-- [ ] E2E tests (Playwright) cover login, dashboard load, tile toggling, and budget update.
+- [ ] E2E tests cover login/authorization flow, dashboard load, tile toggling, and budget update.
 - [ ] Logs are structured (JSON) and write to `/data/logs/` with rotation if self‑hosted.
 - [ ] Sentry is configured (DSN via env) and reports a forced test error in both web and worker.